 Live in Mississauga but dine in Toronto, getting across town 60% faster

-A new extension of the Eglinton Crosstown LRT, the project will bring the rapid transit line another 9.2 kilometres farther west into Mississauga .
+A new extension of the Eglinton Crosstown LRT, the project will bring the rapid transit line another 9.2 kilometres further west into Mississauga.
 More passengers and less greenhouse gas emissions for increasingly more sustainable travel.

 2021 | ONGOING

-In the Great Lakes region, along the border between the United States and Canada, the multicultural city of Toronto is moving toward notable structural transformations of its sustainable transport infrastructure.
-One of the most important is the Eglinton Crosstown West Extension, a new section of the city’s subway that will reinforce the internal network of infrastructures and improve travel toward the west and the nearby city of Mississauga.
-Now the sixth largest city in Canada, its population has doubled over the past twenty years to its current total of one million residents.
+In the Great Lakes region, the multicultural city of Toronto is moving toward notable structural transformations of its sustainable transport infrastructure.
+One of the most predominant is the Eglinton Crosstown West Extension, a future rapid transit line that will make it easier to travel across the City of Toronto and connect to the nearby city of Mississauga.
+Now the sixth largest city in Canada, its population has doubled over the past twenty years with over 700,000 residents in 2021 and targeting a million in 2040.

-A new operation for restitching the city of Toronto’s internal public transportation system that will bring the Metro Crosstown LRT further west, creating a continuous line along Eglinton Avenue, from the eastern-most extremity of Toronto as far as Mississauga.
-The project aims to reduce traffic and travel times, diminish greenhouse gas emissions, and offer a new option of highly sustainable travel.
-These are the significant advantages for the many commuters traveling each day between these two cities on the shores of Lake Ontario.
+The project aims to reduce traffic, travel times, and greenhouse gas emissions, offering a new option of highly sustainable travel.
+These are the significant advantages for the many commuters traveling each day in the Greater Toronto Area.

 A Few Numbers

-The project involves the construction of various elements: the construction of launch and extraction shafts, twin tunnels roughly 6 kilometers long and 5.75m in diameter dug with two EPB TBMs, the cladding of the tunnels in prefabricated concrete elements, nine transversal tunnels, end walls for the four future subway stations, as well as a vast program for the transfer and protection of existing services.
+The advance tunnel contract involves the construction of various elements: the construction of launch and extraction shafts, twin tunnels roughly 6 kilometers long and 5.75 metres in diameter dug with two earth pressure balance tunnel boring machines, the cladding of the tunnels in prefabricated concrete elements, nine transversal tunnels, end walls for the seven future subway stations, as well as a vast program for the transfer and protection of existing services.

-The Eglinton Crosstown West Extension will attract 37,000 daily boardings by 2041, bring 50,000 more people and 31,000 more jobs within walking distance to transit, as well as reducing greenhouse gas emissions by 39,000 tons a year.
+The Eglinton Crosstown West Extension will attract 69,700 daily boardings by 2041, bring 37,500 more people and 23,600 more jobs within walking distance to transit, as well as reduce greenhouse gas emissions by 5,800 tonnes a year.

 “The operation of the two EPB TBMs will be demanding and challenging both from the geological conditions of the subsoil - ranging from solid shale to weak soil deposits with possible boulders - and from the urban setting environment.
 The company has deployed the best technologies and staff for a successful project, and we are proud to be here."